Gruppe aktiver Menschen gibt sich motiviert High Five im Park.

 Particularly high concentrations of sulfur are found in hair, nails, skin, tendons and cartilage.

-Accordingly, it fulfills the following functions in our body:
+Accordingly, it fulfills the following tasks in our body:

-Contrary to what one might assume when one hears the word "sulfur," MSM is not the yellow, pungent-smelling element from chemistry class.
-Rather, it is an organic sulfur compound that occurs naturally in protein-rich foods such as meat, fish, hard cheese, and milk, as well as in vegetables such as broccoli, garlic, and potatoes (2).
+Contrary to what one might assume from the word "sulfur," MSM is not the yellow, pungent-smelling element from chemistry class.
+Rather, it refers to organic sulfur compounds that occur naturally in protein-rich foods such as meat, fish, hard cheese, and milk, as well as in vegetables such as broccoli, garlic, and potatoes (2).

 Why MSM is so important for your body

-Although a direct sulfur deficiency in humans has not yet been clearly proven, there is evidence that in certain situations the body does not have enough sulfur available to perform all of its important functions.
+Although a direct deficiency of sulfur in humans has not yet been clearly proven, there are indications that in certain situations the body does not have enough sulfur available to perform all its important functions.

 A sulfur deficiency can occur especially when:

-- Too little protein is consumed: for example, in old age, with one-sided diets, or with a purely plant-based diet without targeted planning.
+• Insufficient protein intake can occur, for example, in old age, with restrictive diets, or with a purely plant-based diet without careful planning.
 In such cases, the body often lacks important sulfur-containing amino acids such as methionine and cysteine.

-- The need for sulfur is increased : for example, in cases of chronic inflammation, regular intake of certain medications or in cases of severe physical or psychological stress.
+• The need for sulfur is increased : for example, in cases of chronic inflammation, regular intake of certain medications, or severe physical or mental stress.

-- The liver is heavily burdened : For example, by environmental toxins, alcohol or long-term use of medication (3)
+• The liver is under severe strain : For example, due to environmental toxins, alcohol, or long-term use of medication (3)

-In such situations, MSM may be a well-tolerated option for specifically supporting sulfur intake.
-Studies have shown that its intake is safe and well-tolerated (4, 5).
+In such situations, MSM can be a well-tolerated way to specifically support sulfur intake.
+According to studies, its intake is considered safe and well-tolerated (4, 5).

 In recent years, the effects of MSM have received increasing attention in scientific studies.
-Numerous potential mechanisms of action and effects on the human body have been explored.
-Below, you'll find an overview of the most exciting findings.
+Numerous potential mechanisms of action and effects on the human body have been investigated.
+Below you will find an overview of the most exciting findings.

 Antioxidant effect: Can MSM protect cells?

-Our body has its own protective mechanisms to maintain a balance of so-called free radicals.
-These oxygen compounds are produced by factors such as stress, illness, an unbalanced diet, or intense exercise.
-When they get out of hand, it's called oxidative stress – a condition that can damage cells and promote inflammation.
+Our bodies have their own protective mechanisms to keep so-called free radicals in balance.
+These oxygen compounds are produced, for example, by stress, illness, an unbalanced diet, or intense physical exertion.
+When they become excessive, it is called oxidative stress – a condition in which cells can be damaged and inflammation can be promoted.

-To prevent this from happening, the body produces its own antioxidants , such as superoxide dismutase and glutathione peroxidase, which neutralize free radicals.
+To prevent this from happening in the first place, the body produces its own antioxidants, such as superoxide dismutase and glutathione peroxidase, which neutralize free radicals.
 Studies show that MSM can effectively support this natural protective mechanism.

-MSM contributes to maintaining the balance between free radicals and the body's own defenses.
-This is partly due to its influence on certain cellular control mechanisms, so-called transcription factors such as NF-κB, which are involved in the regulation of inflammatory processes (4).
+MSM helps maintain the balance between free radicals and the body's own defense substances.
+This is due, among other things, to its influence on certain cellular control mechanisms, so-called transcription factors such as NF-κB, which are involved in the regulation of inflammatory processes (4).

 MSM to support the immune system

-By helping to reduce oxidative stress, MSM not only acts as a cell protector but also plays a role in the immune system .
-A weakened immune system is often the result of internal inflammation or a disturbed balance of free radicals (3).
+By helping to reduce oxidative stress, MSM not only protects cells but also plays a role in the immune system .
+A weakened immune system is often the result of internal inflammation or an imbalance of free radicals (3).

-The effects of MSM appear to have a positive effect on glutathione , one of the body's most important antioxidants, in several ways.
+MSM appears to have a positive effect on glutathione , one of the body's most important antioxidants, in several ways.
 A stable glutathione level is crucial for a strong and responsive immune system.

 Glutathione supports the immune system on several levels:

-- Cytokines : It helps maintain normal levels of these messenger substances that coordinate the immune system and enable a targeted immune response.
+• Cytokines : It helps to maintain normal levels of these messenger substances, which coordinate the immune system and enable a targeted immune response.

-- Mast cells : These immune cells are located along the respiratory tract and are important “guardians” of the body, as pathogens often enter the body through the respiratory tract (6)
+• Mast cells : These immune cells are located along the respiratory tract and are important “guardians” of the body, as pathogens often enter the body via the respiratory tract (6)

-Another area in which MSM has been scientifically studied is joint health .
-Many people experience limitations in this area over the course of their lives – whether due to age-related wear and tear, excessive exercise, or inflammatory processes.
+Another area where MSM has been scientifically studied is joint health .
+Many people experience limitations in this area over the course of their lives – be it due to age-related wear and tear, overuse from sports, or inflammatory processes.

-In fact, joint pain is one of the most common health problems in Germany: More than half of the population is affected (7).
-Furthermore, about 17% of people suffer from osteoarthritis (8).
+In fact, joint problems are among the most common health problems in Germany: More than half the population is affected (7).
+In addition, about 17% of people suffer from osteoarthritis (8).

 Scientific studies have shown that MSM has great potential to support joint health.